Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

     The external IP address (used to be `<pending>`) is now: `10.106.56.168`

-    Edit your hosts file ([instructions for Windows, Mac, Linux](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/){:target="_blank"}), this requires root rights, and add the IP address and host name.
-On bwLehrpool you can use `sudo nano /etc/hosts`.
+    Edit your hosts file ([instructions for Windows, Mac, Linux](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/){:target="_blank"}), this requires root rights, and add the IP address **you found in the previous step** and the host name ('demo.k8s.local'). *On bwLehrpool you can use `sudo nano /etc/hosts`*.

     Example: